Unmissable food events

 In spring, it is worth mentioning the festival of the Galo de Curral (Free Range Chicken), in the town of Vila de Cruces; the Festa da Troita (Trout Festival), in the town of Ponte Caldelas; and the Festa do Salmón (Salmon Festival), in A Estrada, the latter paying tribute to two types of river fish.
 The Festa do Choco (Cuttlefish Festival) is held in the town of Redondela, and the colourful Festa da Rosa (Rose Festival) is another important event that takes place in the town of Mos.

 In the summer, the number of festivals increases.
-In June, some of the unmissable events are the Festa da Vieira (Scallop Festival), in the town of Cambados, Festa da Langosta (Lobster Festival), in the town of A Guarda, Festa do Viño (Wine Festival) in O Rosal and the Carneiro ao Espeto (lamb roasted over an open fire), in the town of Moraña.
+In July, some of the unmissable events are the Festa da Vieira (Scallop Festival), in the town of Cambados, Festa da Langosta (Lobster Festival), in the town of A Guarda, Festa do Viño (Wine Festival) in O Rosal and the Carneiro ao Espeto (lamb roasted over an open fire), in the town of Moraña.
 On their part, in July, you should visit the traditional religious feasts of San Benitiño de Lérez, in Pontevedra, and the Santísimo Cristo dos Aflixidos de Bouzas, in Vigo.
+On July 29th, the Pilgrimage of Santa Marta de Ribarteme takes place.
+This festival, one of the most peculiar religious celebrations in Galicia, is also known as the pilgrimage of the "undead", because the people who offer themselves to the Virgin go on parade inside open coffins.

 In August, the largest number of festivals takes place.
-The Festa da Tortilla de Laro, in Silleda; the wine festival Festa do Viño do Condado de Tea, in Salvaterra de Miño; the Festa do Mexillón e do Berberecho (Mussel and Cockel Festival) , in Vilanova de Arousa; Festa da Ameixa do Carril (Clam Festival), in Vilagarcía de Arousa; Festa do Xamón (Spanish Cured Ham Festival) , in A Cañiza; Festa da Empanada (a typical Galician pie, usually with a savoury filling), in A Bandeira, in Silleda; Festa da Anguila (European eel) and da Caña do País (a type of local liquour), in Valga, are the food festivals held in this month.
-Other events that take place at this time of the year are the pilgrimage of the Festas do Monte, in A Guarda; the dances Danza de San Roque, in O Hío, in Cangas; a festival which pays tribute to one of the most distinguished Galician bagpipers, the Festa do Gaiteiro, in Soutelo de Montes, and the river rafting festival Descenso Internacional do Río Miño, in the town of Tui.
+The Festa da Tortilla de Laro, in Silleda; the wine festival Festa do Viño do Condado de Tea, in Salvaterra de Miño; the Festa do Mexillón e do Berberecho (Mussel and Cockel Festival), in Vilanova de Arousa; Festa da Ameixa do Carril (Clam Festival), in Vilagarcía de Arousa; Lamprea Seca (dry lamprey) in Arbo, Festa do Xamón (Spanish Cured Ham Festival) , in A Cañiza; Festa da Empanada de A Bandeira (a typical Galician pie, usually with a savoury filling), in Silleda; Festa da Anguila and da Caña do País (eel and a type of local liquour), in Valga, are the food festivals held in this month.
+Other events that take place at this time of the year are the pilgrimage of the Festas do Monte, in A Guarda; the Malla Tradicional in Lalín,the dances Danza de San Roque in O Hío (Cangas); a festival which pays tribute to one of the most distinguished Galician bagpipers, the Festa do Gaiteiro, in Soutelo de Montes, and the river rafting festival Descenso Internacional do Río Miño, in the town of Tui.

 September also brings important celebrations.
 Don't miss the medieval festival Feira Franca in Pontevedra; the beautiful traditional dances of Darbo, in Cangas; the colourful dances of the Danza das Espadas, during the festivities of San Miguel, in Marín; and the popular pilgrimage Romería da Virxe da Franqueira, in A Cañiza.